IHatePineapples/portfolio/_posts/2025-04-12-Interview_Questions.md

 date: 2025-04-13 23:00:00 +0000
 categories: Employability
 tags: [employability, cpp]
-description: Simple Interview-like QA that I have come accross.
+description: Simple Interview-like QAs that I have come accross.
 ---

 These are generic questions that I have come accross.